Dexels/app-tools/README.md

 	-p "ios"
 ```

+### app_spec.json
+This file states which platform receives which images and in what scales.
+Both platform has different scales and different locations the images needs to be put.
+Most important is the `images` array.

+Possible keys:
+* The `basename` is a relative path in the shared directory to an actual image.
+* The `platforms` states which platform receives the images (eg ios/android).
+* The `targets` states which target will receive the image (eg ras, taronga).
+* The `size` is a string stating the size the lowest scale should be.
+For that point we scale up.

+#### Future
+The `placeholder_colormap` and the `themes` keys should no longer be used.
+For iOS and Android development you can now use tint colors to style an image to a different colorset.
+This needs to be removed from the app-image toolset.

 ## App strings
 A tool to generate and combine all the strings defined using json files that will be set in the correct place for Android and iOS.